kevinsullivan/physvm_configure/README.md

 (to DockerHub), and use our physvm containers.
 We assume you've already got docker running on your computer.
-Be logged in to the DockerHub account to be able to push the result
+Be logged in to the DockerHub account to be able to push the result.

 ## Build image from Dockerfile